ruslansavchuk/kubernetes-the-hard-way/docs/08-controller-manager.md

 # Controller manager

-In this part we will configure controller-manager.
+In this section we will configure controller-manager.

 ![image](./img/08_cluster_architecture_controller_manager.png "Kubelet")